-- You will develop the knowledge to integrate your initiatives into the wider aims of international development and address the global inequities in the provision of mental health services.
+- The MSc Global Mental Health programme will help you develop the knowledge to integrate your initiatives into the wider aims of international development, and address the global inequities in the provision of mental health services.

 - The learning outcomes (ILOs) for the programme are based on the Grand Challenges in Global Mental Health that were identified in a 2011 issue of Nature.

 - Students will have an opportunity to complete research projects with organisations doing mental health related work both nationally and internationally.

 - The MSc Global Mental Health programme at the University of Glasgow places specific emphasis on the important role that social and cultural factors play in how mental health difficulties can be understood and treated across the globe.

 - Contributors to the MSc Global Mental Health teaching come from a diverse range of disciplines including: clinical psychology, social work, anthropology, sociology, law and psychiatry.
 Teaching also includes contribution from those with a lived experience of mental health difficulties.

 - The Global Mental Health programme at the University of Glasgow has a formal collaboration with the College of Medicine and Health Sciences at the University of Rwanda.
 This partnership has fostered a range of research and teaching activities that have been jointly coordinated by staff at the respective universities.
 It is hoped that this partnership will continue to grow and that MSc Global Mental Health students will avail of opportunities that it provides.

 - Find out more about our collaboration with the University of Rwanda.